Information for those who have booked an appointment for a tattoo

 No alcohol intake 24 hours before or after the tattoo.

 Wash gently and thoroughly with lukewarm water and mild, preferably perfume-free, soap.
-Clean the tattoo approx. 2 times per day, preferably morning and evening until the tattoo is healed (7-10 days).
+Wash about 2 times a day, preferably morning and evening, until the tattoo is healed (7-10 days).

-Carefully lubricate the tattoo with ointment (e.g. Bepanthen).
+Gently apply ointment (e.g. Bepanthen) to the tattoo.
 Just a thin, thin layer.
-Continue to lubricate the tattoo several times a day for at least 10 days or until the tattoo is healed.
-The tattoo should not become dry and tight during healing.
+Continue to apply the ointment several times a day for at least 10 days or until the tattoo has healed.
+The tattoo should not become dry and tight while healing.

-Always have clean hands when washing or applying oil to your tattoo.
+Always have clean hands when washing or lubricating your tattoo.

-Avoid bathing, saunas and sunbathing (also applies to solariums) for the first few weeks, if you have to be in the sun hide the tattooed area.
+Avoid swimming, saunas and sunbathing (also applies to solariums) for the first few weeks.
+If you must be in the sun, cover the tattoo.

-Avoid poking and scratching the tattoo with dirty hands.
+Avoid picking and scratching the tattoo with dirty hands.

 After about 3-5 days, small scabs will start to come off when you lubricate/wash your tattoo.
-It's normal, it's just the healing process that has started.
+This is normal, it is just the healing process that has started.
 Do not tear off the scabs!

-In order for the tattoo to look sharp and nice for as long as possible, always wear sun protection factor when your in the sun.
+To keep your tattoo looking sharp and beautiful for as long as possible, always wear sunscreen when sunbathing.